Marling, South Tyrol

-Marling ([ˈmarlɪŋ]; Marlengo [marˈleŋɡo]) is a comune (municipality) in South Tyrol in northern Italy, located about 25 km northwest of Bolzano.
+Marling ([ˈmarlɪŋ]; Marlengo [marˈleŋɡo]) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 25 km northwest of Bolzano.

 Geography

 As of the year 2017, it had a population of 2,710 and an area of 12.8 km2.

 Marling borders the following municipalities: Tscherms, Algund, Lana, Merano and Partschins.

 History

 Coat-of-arms

 The shield is argent a fess azure and a gules rampant lion.
 These are the arms of the Lords of Marling who lived in two castles in the village until 1426.
 The emblem was adopted in 1966.

 Society

 Linguistic distribution

-According to the 2011 census, 86.41% of the population speak German, 13.41% Italian and 0.17% Ladin as first language.
+According to the 2011 census, 87.80% of the population speak German, 12.00% Italian and 0.20% Ladin as first language.